yainporter/m1_project_reflections/interview_prep_project_reflections.md

 I think I still need to work on my TDD workflow.
 I was originally using it as a way to sort of pseudo code, but sometimes it caused me some confusing.
 I would jump ahead and try to test all the functionality of a method when that was something I was supposed to revisit later, or even when it wasn't a necessary function.
 So I found myself sometimes getting in that rabbit hole.

 On the other side of this, I would try to pull back from testing, and end up building out other codes before even thinking about the test, and then I'd have to go back and test it.

+## Second Solo

+### Project Overview

+#### List out the tools you used:
+1.
+2.
+3.
+...

+### Reflection Questions:
+**1. Describe the steps you took to dig in to this code base.
+What was your process?
+If you don’t feel you had a process, define one that you might like to try next time.

+I made sure to look over the files, and the lesson, trying my best to familiarize myself with what the overall objective of the code was.
+After that, I ran the tests and looked over the way that it was intended to work and started digging into fixing the code.

+**2. What was hard about working with code you did not write?

+The hardest part was trying to understand all of the information.
+I had to break the information down and try to wrap my head around what was going on in the code.

+**3. What was easier than you expected about jumping in to an unfamiliar codebase?
+What made it easy?
+If nothing felt easy, what would’ve helped you feel more comfortable more quickly?

+I think it's probably easier than I expected because it was written in a way that I am familiar with, if that makes sense.
+I have an easier time understanding "textbook" like code than actual code that is written by my peers, or even myself sometimes.
+It's also organized nicely!